kharrison7/nextjs-demo/README.md

 ## Development - pnpm (package manager) installation & documentation:
 https://pnpm.io/

 From your terminal:

 ```sh
 npm install -g pnpm
 ```

-**Note: the Next.Js tutorial recommends `pnpm`.
+**Note: the Next.Js tutorial recommends `pnpm` as it is faster than `npm` or `yarn`.
 The application can be setup an run using `npm` but the `node_modules`folder needs to be deleted when switching between package managers.

 ##  Updating to Node V18 (needs at least V18) and git init
 https://nodejs.org/en/blog/announcements/v18-release-announce